How to have an accelerated metabolism in a healthy way (advantages and disadvantages)

 What is fast metabolism?

-Proteins in the body control the chemical reactions of metabolism, which are coordinated with other bodily functions.
+The body's proteins control the chemical reactions of metabolism, which are coordinated with other bodily functions.

-Simultaneously, thousands of metabolic reactions take place in our bodies at the same time, all of them regulated by the same body, which make it possible for our cells to be healthy and function properly.
+Simultaneously, thousands of metabolic reactions take place in our bodies at the same time, all of them regulated by the same body, which make it possible for our cells to be healthy and function correctly.

-The accelerated metabolism is responsible for the fact that when we consume proteins, carbohydrates and fats, these are broken down by the action of enzymes into smaller units: amino acids, sugars and fatty acids.
+The accelerated metabolism is responsible for the fact that when we consume proteins, carbohydrates and fats, they are broken down by the action of enzymes into smaller units: amino acids, sugars and fatty acids.

-These will pass into the bloodstream to be digested by the cells where other enzymes act to accelerate or regulate the chemical reactions responsible for "metabolizing" these compounds.
+These will pass into the bloodstream to be digested by cells where other enzymes act to accelerate or regulate the chemical reactions responsible for "metabolizing" these compounds.

 Anabolism and catabolism